shadeed/rtl-styling/posts/rtl-styling.md

 Though the last commit in the Github repo was 4 years ago (Nov 2015).

 ### 2) RTLCSS
-> [RTLCSS](https://rtlcss.com/) is a Framework for converting Left-To-Right (LTR) Cascading Style Sheets(CSS) to Right-To-Left (RTL)
+[RTLCSS](https://rtlcss.com/) by Mohammad Younes is a Framework for converting Left-To-Right (LTR) to Right-To-Left (RTL) stylesheets.

-This tool is automated and converts things automatically.
-I haven't used it but it looks good.
+The difference in this tool is that it can only run on the build version of a CSS file.
+For example, if you have a project with 50+ Sass components, RTLCSS will come in handy to parse the compiled CSS file and create an RTL version of it.

 ## Practical Examples
 ### Website Header